Ducasse/Ecstazen/src/Ecstazen.package/PRPublicationsTransformer.class/README.md

 Right now I replace

 ${publications:....}$
-By a list of section and list of item.
+By document group composed of a list of sections themselves containing list of bibitems.

-Now it may not be wise because during next step I will not be able to distinguish bib entry from mere item.

-So I should introduce
-PRBibEntry.

 | wiki doc |
 wiki := '!!
-Heading
-${publications:Ducasse|bibFile=rmod.bib}$'.
+List of Publications
+	Here is my list of publications...

+${publications:Ducasse|bibFile=rmod.bib}$

-doc := PRPillarParserMain parse: wiki.
+If you are interested, do not hesitate to contact me'. doc := PRPillarParser parse: wiki.
-PRPublicationsTransformer new start: doc. self halt.
+PRPublicationsTransformer new start: doc. doc.
+PRXHTMLWriter write: doc